dgrandemange/jpos-workflow-cli/README.md

 =================

-jPos cli command to convert a jPos transaction manager config to a directed graph (GraphViz DOT format)
+jPos cli command to convert a jPos transaction manager config to a directed graph (GraphViz DOT format) Note that the transaction manager configuration requires to be completed with transition informations.
+Please take a look here for more infos : https://github.com/dgrandemange/jPosWorkflowEclipsePlugin/wiki

 Recipee :
 ---------